 But before you are going out there looking for your artist-partner, make sure you articulate what you can offer to the artists and how it will help them.
 Think about presentation skills, financial analysis, legal services, budgeting, negotiations, strategy, video editing, or marketing, these are just a few topics you can think about.

 In case you are an entrepreneur who wants to collect art, remember the Facebook case?
 When David Choe took stock instead of cash for painting the walls of Facebook’s first office he never imagined that his stock will be worth $200 million.
 So offering stocks can be a good option as well.

 So now that you have some new options to start your own collection how you can find artists that might be interested in this exchange?

 Art schools – go to art schools in your city, meet the “about to graduate” students.
 Speak with them and get to know them.
 Present yourself and your goals and learn from them and more important LISTEN to them

 Ask Friends and Family – Every one of us has a friend or a friend of a friend that is an artist.
 Ask them what they think about your offering and if they might be interested.
 If they aren’t interested, ask if they have other friends that might be interested – NETWORK!

 Art Events – go to gallery openings, art fairs, and public art events, go to the favorite bars and cafes of artists.
-Sit with them, get to know them mingle and network.
+Sit with them, get to know them to mingle, and network.

 So, the road to start a collection is much easier than what people normally think.
 It can be a complex world but if you listen, learn and develop you will build your own guide to the art world.
-Let me know what you think, if you have your own ideas to starting a collection.
-Share with me these ideas by sending email to [email protected]
+Let me know what you think if you have your own ideas to start a collection.
+Share with me these ideas by sending an email to [email protected]